Latin America reliance on U.S. fuel exports: Part I – Brazil

 Brazil has 18 oil refineries with ~2.3 million bpd of capacity with Petrobras owning 13 of them.
 Petrobras has been struggling with negative refining margins due to fuel subsidies, higher import prices, and falling supply.
 Lack of financial strength amid growing debt has hindered proper and timely maintenance at Brazilian refineries.
 As a result, Petrobras is currently focusing on its most profitable refineries and minimizing operations at the least profitable ones by selling eight of its refineries to raise capital.
 Further, in 2017, Brazil introduced international fuel price parity by removing subsidies to make local fuel production more profitable.
 In spite of all these efforts, Brazil is still likely to be reliant on U.S. fuel imports to cater to the country’s near-term fuel demand due to slower pace in sale and upgrade of existing refineries.

 ADI’s recent multi-client study addresses several strategic questions on the outlook for U.S. fuel exports to Latin America through 2030 by analyzing the region’s fuel market drivers, refining capacity, utilization outlook, and export/import infrastructure analysis.
 The study provides fuel-wise and country-wise deep dives for Latin America with competitive strategies for U.S. fuel exporters.
-Download the study prospectus to learn more.
+Fill out the form to the side to download the study prospectus.

 – Swati Singh